jonross/kugl/README.md

 ## Installing

-Kugel requires Python 3.9 or later, and kubectl.
+Kugl requires Python 3.9 or later, and kubectl.

 **This is an alpha release.**  Please expect bugs, lackluster performance, and backward-incompatible changes.